cardillan/mindcode/ROADMAP.markdown

   * Extend existing schematic by adding or removing content
 * Support for filling area with blocks (e.g. walls, conveyors or factories)
 * Support for external compilers to create code for processors.
+* Schematic Analyzer
+  * Finds blocks not connected to power nodes
+  * Determines when the power grid in the schematic has more than one segment
+  * Finds distribution blocks prone to clogging
+  * Finds liquid containers being fed more than one kind of liquid
+  * Determines item flow and factory production/consumption ratios

 ### User interface